-Cash Receipts and Disbursements Basis of Accounting - The statements of cash receipts and disbursements present the Program's cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
+Cash Receipts and Disbursements Basis of Accounting-The statements of cash receipts and disbursements present the Program's cash receipts and disbursements, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
 Under this basis of accounting, cash receipts are recorded when received and disbursements are recorded when paid.
 The cash and investments balance is presented at cost.

-The Department has entered into trust agreements, as amended, with The Bank of New York Mellon Trust Company, N.A. (the "Trustee"), relating to the creation and administration of the Bonds: 2005 Series A, 2007 Series 1, 2008 Series A, 2009 Series B (Taxable), 2010 Series A, 2010 Series B (Taxable), 2012 Series 1, 2012 Series 2, 2013 Series 1, 2014 Series 2, 2015 Series 1, 2015 Series A, and 2017 Series 1, and CP Notes: 1997 Series A, 2006 Series A and 2013 Series A. Among other provisions, the trust agreements, in conjunction with the General Resolution, specify those funds to be created and maintained, the timing and flow of monies through the funds, the determination of the debt service reserve requirements (see Note 6) and the procedure to be followed for the redemption of the Bonds and CP Notes.
+The Department has entered into trust agreements, as amended, with The Bank of New York Mellon Trust Company, N.A. (the "Trustee"), relating to the creation and administration of the Bonds.
+The Bonds series which are currently active include: 2005 Series A, 2007 Series 1, 2008 Series A, 2009 Series B (Taxable), 2010 Series A, 2010 Series B (Taxable), 2012 Series 1, 2012 Series 2, 2013 Series 1, 2014 Series 1, 2014 Series 2, 2015 Series 1, 2015 Series A, 2017 Series 2, and CP Notes: 1997 Series A, 2006 Series A and 2013 Series A. Among other provisions, the trust agreements, in conjunction with the General Resolution, specify those funds to be created and maintained, the timing and flow of monies through the funds, the determination of the debt service reserve requirements (see Note 6) and the procedure to be followed for the redemption of the Bonds and CP Notes.
 It is the Department's view that the statements of cash receipts and disbursements along with the related notes meet the reporting requirements of the trust agreements.